muso31/Helixbase/README.md

 CI/CD publishing:

-* Unicorn files are automatically included into App_Data\unicorn.
-The only variable that needs to be set is `$(sourceFolder)` in [z.Common.DevSettings.config](https://github.com/muso31/Helixbase/blob/master/src/Project/Common/code/App_Config/Include/Project/z.Common.DevSettings.config#L3)
+* Using [helix-publishing-pipeline](https://github.com/richardszalay/helix-publishing-pipeline), a single Web Deploy Package is generated of all files in the solution which are configured as *Content*.
+It also ensures all Unicorn serialization files are collected together in one folder allowing for a single "Items" artifact.
+Both of these artifacts are placed in the **Output** folder.

 Azure DevOps:

 * If you push this repository to Azure DevOps, then in Build Pipelines choose [New build pipeline](https://docs.microsoft.com/en-us/azure/devops/pipelines/create-first-pipeline?view=azure-devops&tabs=tfs-2018-2), it will automatically pick up the included [azure-pipelines.yml](https://github.com/muso31/Helixbase/blob/master/azure-pipelines.yml) file and create an example build pipeline that uses the Package publish profile.

+AppVeyor:

+* If you connect this repository with AppVeyor, then it will automatically pick up the included [appveyor.yml](https://github.com/muso31/Helixbase/blob/master/appveyor.yml) file.
+The only remaining step is to add the `DownloadBase` [Environment Variable](https://www.appveyor.com/docs/environment-variables/) which links to where your WDPs, Config files and license are stored.

 ## Legacy Versions
 Legacy versions of Helix Base which are no longer updated or maintained can be found below: